Siddharth087/MALTAB_CAN-FD_example/README.md

 Step 1: Install MBDToolbox using the following link in MATLAB2017a. https://nxp.flexnetoperations.com/control/frse/download?element=9501347

 You will get a free license after downloading.
-Save the 'license.dat' file in the lisence folder.
+Save the 'license.dat' file in the license folder.

 Download the slave and the master simulink model files.